 You are responsible for maintaining your room in good order.
 Please ensure that any potential stains are reported to Housekeeping immediately, and that any maintenance problems are logged in the maintenance book.
 See Reception for help with this if you need it.
-Inspections will occur each semester by the Residential Assistants and the Housekeeping Supervisor, in order to check for any maintenance concerns and ensure a reasonable level of cleanliness.
-Inspections will also occur in the mid-year break.
+Inspections will occur each semester by the Resident Assistants and the Housekeeping Supervisor, in order to check for any maintenance concerns and ensure a reasonable level of cleanliness.
 You will be given advance warning when this is going to occur.
 Optional room cleaning will be undertaken on a fortnightly basis by our contract cleaners.
-The cleaning will include a floor vacuum (providing all personal items are cleared from the floor), removal of rubbish from the bin in the room and a light dusting.
+The cleaning will include a floor vacuum (providing all personal items are cleared from the floor), removal of rubbish from the bins in the room and a light dusting.
+Shared ensuites are also cleaned fortnightly.